-BE ON THE LOOK OUT FOR OUR NEW CHILDREN'S BOOK, HAROLD THE ANGEL, AVAILABLE IN NOVEMBER 2017 AT AMAZON AND OTHER MAJOR RETAILERS
+BE ON THE LOOK OUT FOR OUR NEW CHILDREN'S BOOK, HAROLD THE ANGEL, NOW AVAILABLE AT AMAZON, BOOKS A MILLION, BARNES & NOBLE AND OTHER MAJOR RETAILERS

 The Virtual Pew and our other work is supported solely by the kind contributions of others.
 You can click on the donate button below to give any amount to this work that does so much more than just post articles on the net; I draw no ongoing salary from the church I pastor, Mosaic Wichita which is predominantly a homeless church; I am grateful for any small amount you can contribute to help with this ministry.
 Believe me, there is much more going on than most realize.
 I will also provide information to verify the ministry and income that comes into this ministry and work.
 Thanks and feel free to share any material from The Virtual Pew, I only ask that appropriate credit is given and a link to the original site with the materials provided.

 Click here to read about, and order the book, The Keystone Kid